ronkok/Temml/docs/administration.md

 - `annotate`: `boolean`.
 If `true`, Temml will include an `<annotation>` element that contains the input TeX string.
 Note: this will defeat [soft line breaks](./supported.html#line-breaks) in Firefox. (default: `false`)

+- `wrap`: (`none` | `tex` | `=`).
+A mode for soft line breaks in non-display mode math.
+It’s useful if you are targeting mobile.
+Chromium does not support soft line breaks, so Temml does this by breaking a math expression into multiple `<math>` elements.
+That’s not good semantically, so don’t use soft line breaks unless you really need them.

+  The `tex` option sets a soft line break after every top-level relation and binary operator, per _The TeXbook_, page 173.
+The `=` option sets a soft line break before the second and subsequent top-level `=` signs.
+Option `none` (the default) sets no soft line breaks.

+  Display mode math gets no soft line breaks.
+Annotated math gets no soft line breaks.
+If a writer sets a hard line break via `\\` or `\cr`, then Temml will not set any soft line breaks in that expression.
+Finally, no soft line breaks will be set if the element you supply to `temml.render` is already a `<math>` element.

 - `leqno`: `boolean`.
 If `true`, display math has `\tag`s rendered on the left instead of the right, like `\usepackage[leqno]{amsmath}` in LaTeX. (default: `false`)

 - `colorIsTextColor`: `boolean`.
 In LaTeX, `\color` is a switch, but in early versions of MathJax and KaTeX, `\color` applied its color to a second argument, the way that LaTeX `\textcolor` works.
 Set option `colorIsTextColor` to `true` if you want `\color` to work like early MathJax or KaTeX. (default: `false`)